|Garage, Project Home, Part I - Page #: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 Progress, Links|

 I've been searching for an original Panther Pink 1970 Challenger for quite a few years now.
 I setup my E-bay account to send me an

-e-mail whenever one gets listed.
+e-mail whenever one was listed.
 Unforunately the e-mails I've been getting were almost always for diecast model cars.
 Then one lucky morning

 I received an e-mail showing listings for 2 of them!
 They were virtually identical.
 One was in Pennsylvania.
 The other in Texas.
 The one in Texas